-Unfortunately, producing smooth environmental lighting by randomly sampling an environment map often produces Monte Carlo noise [ARBJ03].
-It is also quite costly due to the large number of samples required to reduce the noise.
-For that reason, we have chosen to discretize the illumination from the environment by (automatically) placing "virtual directional lights" in the spirit of [ARBJ03, KK03] that are then used to illuminate the scene (see Figure 5 below).
+Unfortunately, producing smooth environmental lighting by randomly sampling an environment map often produces Monte Carlo noise [1].
+As a result this becomes quite costly due to the large number of samples required to reduce the noise.
+An alternative is to discretize the illumination from the environment by placing "virtual" directional as shown in [1, 14] that are then used to illuminate the scene (see Figure 5.

-In order to support progressive accumulation (see below) for each loaded environment map we generate N such samples in a progressive way, i.e., one can always take the first k of these N samples, and - by simply scaling their power by $\frac{N}{k}$ - can use these k samples to get a coarser but nonetheless consistent representation of the environmental illumination.
+In order to support progressive image enhancement (see next section), for each loaded environment map we generate N such samples in a progressive way, i.e., one can always take the first k of these N samples, and by simply scaling their power by $\frac{N}{k}$ , can use these k samples to get a coarser but nonetheless consistent representation of the environmental illumination.

-4.2.
-Interleaved Sampling and Discontinuity Buffering
+4.2 Interleaved Sampling and Discontinuity Buffering

-For reasonable quality of the environmental lighting, at least 20 to 40 samples would have to be computed, and really high-quality images would require even more samples.
+For reasonable quality of the environmental lighting, at least 20 to 40 samples (i.e. directional lights) would have to be computed, and high-quality images would require even more samples.
 Unfortunately, due to the high cost of tracing the corresponding shadow rays, even using only 20 samples per pixel is not affordable during interaction.

-To maintain interactive performance, we use interleaved sampling and discontinuity buffering as originally proposed for the Instant Global Illumination method [WKB\02, BWS03].
-In that approach, not every pixel computes every shadow sample, but every other pixel in a $3 \times 3$ or $5 \times 5$ pattern uses a different set of shadow samples, whose results are then combined in an a-posteriori filtering step.
-As this filtering step only filters the irradiance (and not the final pixel colors), and additionally restricts filtering to pixels whose hitpoints pass certain continuity criteria, blurring over material or geometric discontinuities is minimized.
-Note that this technique was also already used in [KK03].
+To maintain interactive performance, we use interleaved sampling and discontinuity buffering as originally proposed for the Instant Global Illumination method [26, 3].
+In that approach, not every pixel computes every shadow sample, but every other pixel in a $3 \times 3$ or $5 \times 5$ pattern uses a different set of directional lights, whose contributions are then combined in images space in an a-posteriori filtering step.
+As this filtering step only filters the irradiance (and not the final pixel colors), and additionally restricts filtering to pixels whose respective surface points pass certain continuity criteria, blurring over material or geometric discontinuities is minimized.
+Note that this technique was also already used in [14].

-Using this method, the effective number of samples used per pixel after filtering is 9 respectively 25 times the number of shadow rays cast for each individual pixel, achieving nearly the same quality as when actually using that many samples per pixel.
-Thus, a reasonably good quality can be achieved even during interaction, where only a few (2-5) samples are affordable per pixel (see Figure 5).

-As soon as camera motion stops, we perform the usual trick of progressively improving image quality by computing successive images of the same viewpoint with new random samples, and accumulating the resulting images.
+Using this method, the effective number of samples used per pixel after filtering is 9 respectively 25 times the number of samples for each individual pixel, achieving almost the same quality as when actually using that many samples per pixel.
+Thus, a reasonably good quality can be achieved even during interaction, where only a few (2-5) shadow rays are affordable per pixel.
+The difference can be seen in Figure 5.
+As soon as camera motion stops, we progressively improve image quality by computing successive images of the same viewpoint with new random samples, and accumulate the resulting images (see Figure 5).

-In summary, with only 3-5 samples we achieve reasonably smooth shadows for environmental lighting even during interaction, and high-quality shadows after accumulating only a few frames (see Figure 5).
-In practice, this has shown to not be a problem, as the coarser shadow quality without accumulation is less perceptible during interaction.
-Note that the shadows computed by our method not only comprise the shadows of the car cast onto the floor, but, of course, also include the shadows the environment and the car casts onto themselves, respectively.
+In summary, with only 2-5 samples we achieve reasonably smooth shadows and environmental lighting even during interaction, and high-quality shadows after accumulating only a few frames.
+In practice, this has shown to not to be that problematic, as the coarser shadow quality without accumulation is less perceptible during interaction.
+Note that the shadows not only comprise the shadows of the car cast onto the floor, but also include the shadows the environment and the car cast onto themselves.